Discover more from Healthy Rich

 Accepting a rate someone else considers low doesn’t make you responsible for a low-paying freelance market.
 That’s scarcity talk.
 Freelance work is abundant, and if writers want to command higher rates, they can.

 The reverse is also true, in case you think this is just a shove to accept low-paying work.
 If you want to set your rates higher than all the writers you know, do it.
-Only you can know how rate fits into your overall career choices and path, so only you can choose the right number for you.
+Only you can know how a rate fits into your overall career choices and path, so only you can choose the right number for you.